 As you redefine your relationships with customers, remember the entire ecosystem has changed for both your customers and your customers’ customers.
 In some cases, the pandemic has impacted every level of a company’s network of suppliers, distributors, customers, end users, competitors, and regulatory influencers.
 Understanding how your customer’s world has changed – and responding accordingly – will be the basis for success in the “new normal.”
 Sales and marketing are no longer about simply providing products and services.
 The businesses that win will optimize every customer interaction and experience.

-During an &Marketing webinar on August 18, we’ll dive deeper into the resulting business trends from COVID-19 and the necessary actions mid-market companies should take to build and sustain long-term growth.
-Please join us!
+In a recent &Marketing webinar we dive deep into the resulting business trends from COVID-19 and the necessary actions mid-market companies should take to build and sustain long-term growth.
+You can view entire webinar below.

 About the Authors

 Rahul Kapur has 40+ years of successful business experience spanning a variety of areas.
 As a business consultant, he provides companies of all sizes with his expertise in strategy development, M&A, new products & innovation, and data analysis and modeling.
 His experience includes Unilever, Dow Chemical and Aearo Technologies (now 3M).
 He is Managing Director of Icon Investment Partners, Chairman of Guilford Group, Managing Member of Ark Capital Investments, LLC, and Senior Advisor for &Marketing, Crossroad Transactions, and Quest Safety Products, as well as on the boards of several start-ups.